 If your marketing tools are inconsistent, you confuse your prospects which reflects poorly on your brand.
 It is important that your brand be consistent every place your business has a profile so that no matter where someone finds your business, they are left with a compelling, lasting impression.

-Your website isn’t converting visitors to leads
+Website isn’t converting visitors to leads

 In addition to an inconsistent brand, your website needs to be modern, mobile responsive and communicate value to your target audience.
 Without a well-optimized, quality website, your visibility is compromised.